upmostly/react-chrome-extension/README.md

 ## Video Code Walkthrough

-If you're more of a visual learner, I've recorded a [20 minute video walkthrough of this project (https://www.youtube.com/watch?v=4x0lQu1TOCQ).
+If you're more of a visual learner, I've recorded a [20 minute video walkthrough of this project](https://www.youtube.com/watch?v=4x0lQu1TOCQ).

 ### Local Testing